Qlik-PE/ImmersionDay/content/Lab/index.en.md

 After Initial Load:![A screenshot of a computer Description automatically generated](/static/qlik-images/image39.png)

-Now switch back to QCDI Task manager.
+Now switch back to Qlik Cloud Data Integration Task manager.
 After **Full Load** is complete, click on the "Completed" bar to display the tables.
 If there is DML activity running in the background.
 Click on the "Change Processing" tab to see it in action.

 ![ ](/static/qlik-images/image40.png)